John-Abbott-College/4A8-Notes/03_Creating_Tests_for_a_Project.md

 ## Student Activity

-In our course, we will eventually be building a WPF (gui) app using the BudgetCode files, however…
+In our course, we will eventually be building a WPF (gui) app using the calendar code files, however…

 * Out of 60 tests, there are 4 failing tests!
   * you will expected to debug, and fix before proceeding to make any modifications

-* In class exercise... debug the failing test: `BudgetCodeTests.TestCategories.Categories_TypeSavingsReadCorrectlyFromFile`
+* In class exercise... debug the failing test: `TestCategories.Categories_TypeHolidayReadCorrectlyFromFile`